niteshpolicy29/game/KIRO_IMPACT.md

     }
 }

-// Form-specific physics
+// Jelly auto-hop system
-toggleMarshmallow() {
+updateJellyIdleHop() {
-    this.isMarshmallow = !this.isMarshmallow;
-    if (this.isMarshmallow) {
+    if (Date.now() - this.jellyHopTimer > this.jellyHopInterval) {
-        this.body.setMaxVelocity(this.marshmallowMaxSpeed, 2400);
-        // Transformation particles and effects
+        this.body.setVelocityY(this.jellyIdleHopVelocity);
+        this.jellyHopTimer = Date.now();
     }
 }

+// Water physics for marshmallow checkWaterPhysics() {
+    // Realistic bobbing, splash, dip, edge climbing const bobOffset = Math.sin(this.player.waterBobPhase) * 6;
+    // Complex water interaction system
+}
 ```

-**Impact**: Created a unique gameplay mechanic that enables creative level design and distinguishes the game from standard platformers.
-The buoyancy system feels natural and intuitive.
+**Impact**: Created a unique triple-form mechanic with distinct physics for each form.
+The marshmallow's water physics feel realistic and natural.
+The jelly's auto-hop and fast-fall mechanics add a completely new gameplay dimension.
+This system distinguishes the game from standard platformers and enables creative level design with water crossings and varied challenges.

 ### 2. Jump Buffering Implementation